Skip to content

 Where can I trade FLR perpetual futures?

 Flare (FLR) perps are listed on 2 exchanges: Gains Network and SynFutures.
-See the "Where to Trade" section above for a full comparison of fees, leverage limits, and direct trading links for each venue.
+The "Where to Trade Flare (FLR) Perpetual Futures" section compares fees and leverage limits and gives a direct trading link for each venue.

 Category: Infrastructure · Data updates every 2 minutes · All rates shown are annualized